Fix: VALORANT Crashing, Freezing & Stuttering on PC

 9. Now select High Performance and click OK.

-10. Once done, launch VALORANT and check if the issue still persists.
+10. Once completed, launch VALORANT and check if the issue still persists.

-If you are still facing crashing or freezing in VALORANT, you should now proceed to reinstall Graphics Driver because it is possible that your Graphics Drivers are either corrupted or outdated, which is why the VALORANT keeps failing to utilize the GPU power, resulting in freezes or crashes.
+If you are still experiencing crashing or freezing in VALORANT, you should now proceed to reinstall your graphics driver, as it is possible that your graphics drivers are either corrupted or outdated.
+This is why VALORANT keeps failing to utilize the GPU power, resulting in freezes or crashes.

-To ensure that, you will have to reinstall the graphics driver using DDU.
-It is an application that is used to remove drivers along with registry files.
-To do so, follow the steps:
+To ensure that, you will need to reinstall the graphics driver using DDU.
+This application is used to remove drivers along with registry files.
+To accomplish this, follow these steps:

-1. Download Display Driver Uninstaller using the link.
+1. Download the Display Driver Uninstaller using the provided link.

 4. Once it is extracted, open the folder and run the DDU application.